Example Data: Interaction Effects

 : Observation-wise importance differences

-observation-wise losses, both approaches yield the same result, but in
+mean) for observation-wise losses, both approaches yield the same

 set.seed(1)